 Travel Smart for general advice for all travellers.

 Entry and exit

 Belgium is a part of the Schengen area, along with a number of other European countries.
 This allows you to enter Belgium without a visa in some circumstances.

 In other circumstances, you will need a visa.

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest

 Embassy or Consulate of Belgium for the most up to date information.

-In the current threat environment, Belgian authorities have increased security measures at international airports and train stations.
-Carry your passport with you when entering or leaving Belgium, even if crossing by road or rail.
+Belgian authorities have increased security measures at international airports and train stations.
+Carry your passport with you when entering or leaving Belgium, even by road or rail.
 Contact your airline or travel agent for the latest information or check-in requirements.